 If you haven’t already done so, it is a good idea to have an ICE (In Case of Emergency) Contact in your phone.

-Route: Starting from Whitehall Church car park at 6am, passing thru Phoenix Park, Lucan, Celbridge, Prosperous, Kilmeague, Kildare Town, Nurney and probably control at Athy.
-Heading towards Abbeyleix, Rathdowney, Templemore, Borrisoleigh into the Silvermines to the most southerly point Dolla (Control), then up to Nenagh, Portumna, Ballinasloe, Roscommon town, Carrick-on-Shannon at 366k.
+Route: Starting from Whitehall Church car park at 6am, passing thru Phoenix Park, Lucan, Celbridge, Prosperous, Kilmeague, Kildare Town, Nurney and Athy (Control).
+Heading towards Abbeyleix, Rathdowney, Templemore, Borrisoleigh into Silvermines (Control) to the most southerly point, then up to Nenagh, Portumna, Moylough and Glenamaddy (Control), and on to Carrick-on-Shannon (Control) at 366k.
 Riders should make their own rest arrangements, there is a Hostel, 2 hotels and numerous B & B’s in Carrick which may be a good stopping point.
 Some people will prefer to keep moving and there are also B & B’s in Mohill and Ballinamore further on.
-We then head for Ballyconnell, Bally bay, Shercock and Kells, controlling at Athboy, heading east towards Kilmessan, Dunshaughlin and Ratoath, where there are loads of shops to get you thru the last leg to the Finish.
+We then head for Ballyconnell, Ballybay (Control), Shercock and Kells, and then Southeast towards Kilmessan (Control), Dunshaughlin and Ratoath (or bypass with option 2), where there are loads of shops to get you thru the last leg to the Finish.